Rust-for-Linux/pinned-init/README.md

 ## Examples

-Throught some examples we will make use of the `CMutex` type which can be found in the examples directory of the repository.
+Throught some examples we will make use of the `CMutex` type which can be found in `../examples/mutex.rs`.
 It is essentially a rebuild of the `mutex` from the Linux kernel in userland.
 So it also uses a wait list and a basic spinlock.
-Importantly it needs to be pinned to be locked and thus is a prime candidate for this library.
+Importantly it needs to be pinned to be locked and thus is a prime candidate for using this library.

 ### Using the [`pin_init!`] macro